3 Day Siem Reap Itinerary: The Ultimate City Guide

 Angkor Wat temple at sunrise

 Good morning!
 It’s time for day 2 and today is going to be an early morning, but well worth it because you will be seeing sunrise at Angkor Wat!
-I have lived many mornings in my life, and watching the sunrise over the temple at Angkor Wat is easily one of my most memorable.
+I’ve seen a lot of sunrises while traveling, and Angkor Wat is still one of the most memorable.

 You’ll want to check the weather to make sure your early morning venture is worth it.
-You should also book your transportation the night before, which your hotel or hostel can help you with.
+Most hotels and hostels can help arrange a tuk-tuk driver the night before.

 When you’re done exploring the temples, it’s time to see a different side of Siem Reap.
 Spend the afternoon on wither an ATV or bike ride, whichever you are more comfortable with.
 I personally LOVED my ATV tour in Siem Reap, but there are bike or e-bike tours you can book if that’s more your speed.